 When Citadel Contacts You about a Family Member’s Passing

-Oftentimes, Citadel will receive notification of a Citadel customer’s death from the Social Security Administration, the Pennsylvania Department of Treasury, Department of Veterans Affairs, or an obituary.
+Oftentimes, Citadel will receive notification of a Citadel customer’s death from the Social Security Administration, the Pennsylvania Department of Treasury, or the Department of Veterans Affairs.

 Once Citadel is notified a customer has passed, we will contact the person(s) who is (are) legally authorized to receive account information and perform transactions to close the account.
 Typically this is the joint account owner, if applicable, the executor named on the short certificate, or the appointed administrator named on the Letters of Administration.